build-on-aws/java-fm-playground/README.md

 mvn spring-boot:run
 ```

 > 🛠 The backend runs on port 55500 by default.
-See troubleshooting for port changes.
+See [below](#using-different-ports) for port changes.

 ### Frontent Setup